🚀 New! Add AI alt text to every image with one code snippet

 Save hours of manual work

-Resolve missing alt tags and improve your image visibility on Google and other search engines.
+Resolve missing alt tags and boost your search rankings on Google and other search engines.

-Ensure full compliance with WCAG 2.1 AA and ADA standards using smart automation.
+Ensure full compliance with WCAG 2.1 AA, ADA, and EAA standards — automatically, on every image.

 Drop images right into our web app or connect through any of our integrations — whatever works for you.